NASCAR Craftsman Truck Series at Martinsville Speedway

 Stock car racing events in the NASCAR Craftsman Truck Series have been held at Martinsville Speedway, in Ridgeway, Virginia during numerous seasons and times of year since 1995.

-Spring race
+Current race

-The Boys & Girls Club of the Blue Ridge 200 is a NASCAR Craftsman Truck Series race at Martinsville Speedway in Ridgeway, Virginia that has been held since 1995.
-The race is held on the weekend of the NASCAR Cup Series' Cook Out 400.
-Daniel Hemric is the defending race winner.
+The Slim Jim 200 is a NASCAR Craftsman Truck Series race at Martinsville Speedway in Ridgeway, Virginia that has been held since 2003.
+The race is held on the weekend of the NASCAR Cup Series' Xfinity 500.
+Corey Heim is the defending race winner.